muratk5n/thirdwave/en/README.md

 "[2012] As one of the potential [CCS] solutions, chemical looping technologies are projected to be economically advantageous in a carbon-constrained scenario...
-The chemical looping tecnology is capable of..  reducing the energy intensive carbon capture step due to its in-situ CO2 separation inherent in the reaction pathway design..
 [The tech] utilizes a metal oxide material as an oxygen carrier medium to indirectly oxidize the fuel and generate high-quality heat and/or H2.
 Cyclic reduction–oxidation reactions are performed in discrete reactor vessels allowing for inherent air–fuel separation, which provides intrinsic CO2 separation thus mitigating the cost for CO2 capture...

 Chemical looping processes can be described by two key applications: chemical looping combustion (CLC) and chemical looping gasification